souphub/scripts/README.txt

-These were some shell scripts for managing a small public computer in a Soup Kitchen.
+These were some shell scripts for managing a small public computer hub in a Soup Kitchen.
 They are obsolete and no longer used or maintained.

 ####
 Shell scripts for setting up a Soup Hub computer: